The Federation Strikes Back: A Survey of Federated Learning Privacy Attacks, Defenses, Applications, and Policy Landscape: Privacy Attacks

 \subsubsection{Optimization-based.}

 Optimization (a.k.a. gradient inversion) approaches have shown great success in leaking data from individual updates, especially with smaller batch sizes.
 These attacks typically operate under the threat model of an honest-but-curious server or an external attacker that has access to the model and individual gradients from each client.
-With only this information, the attacker initializes some dummy data and computes the gradient of that data on the model.
+With only this information, the attacker initializes some dummy data (i.e., with gaussian noise) and computes the gradient of the data.

 An optimizer minimizes the difference between the generated gradient $\nabla L(x, y, \theta)$ and the ground truth gradient $\nabla W$ (benign client update).
-Here $x$ is the dummy data, $x^*$ is the reconstructed data, $L$ is the loss function, $y$ is the label, and $\theta$ is the model parameters.
+In the above equation, $x$ is the dummy data, $x^*$ is the reconstructed data, $L$ is the loss function, $y$ is the label (which can be known beforehand or solved for~\cite{zhao2020idlg}), and $\theta$ is the model parameters.

 More recent optimization approaches~\cite{geiping2020inverting,yin2021see} work under the assumption that user labels are known prior to optimization.
 Typically, these labels are directly retrieved through a zero-shot solution without using optimization approaches~\cite{zhao2020idlg,yin2021see}.
 Furthermore, regularizers and strong image priors specific to image data are often used to guide optimization results~\cite{geiping2020inverting,yin2021see,hatamizadeh2023gradient,usynin2023beyond}.
 These can also result in image artifacts typical of an image class, but not in the actual training image.
 These approaches have shown surprising success with image data on smaller batch sizes.
 However, as batch sizes increase, the fraction of images recovered decreases along with the reconstruction quality and the number of iterations required for the optimization also increases.
 One reason stated by~\cite{zhu2019deep} was that regardless of the order of images in the batch, the gradient will remain the same.
 Having multiple possible permutations then makes the optimization more difficult.
 Another fundamental reason is that a larger batch size means more images and more variables for optimization.
+Figure~\ref{fig:ig_cifar100} shows Inverting Gradients~\cite{geiping2020inverting} reconstructions of batch size 8 and 16 on CIFAR-100, demonstrating this property of lowering quality with larger batch sizes.